elugens/hello-javascript/docs/general-javascript-questions/generators-advance-interation/generators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The "next" method is used to resume the execution of a generator function, returning the next yielded value wrapped in an object with "value" and "done" properties.<br />
+  <div><strong>Interview Response:</strong> The "next" method is used to resume the execution of a generator function, returning the next yielded value wrapped in an object with "value" and "done" properties.
   </div>
   </div>
 </details>